 I washed and blocked out the blanket, which gave brilliant stitch definition and made it even softer.
 The only problem I had with the blocking, was that it gave the edges of the blanket a slightly scalloped edge.
 I’d not entirely sure how I managed that, but if I choose a lace pattern again I will definitely research this before blocking the blanket out.

-I’m very pleased to say that my friend absolutely loves the blanket, as do I. It’s incredibly light, but also really warm, and I also think its very pretty!
+I’m very pleased to say that my friend absolutely loves the blanket, as do I. It’s a lace blanket it’s incredibly light, but also really warm, and I also think its very pretty!
 I hope you like it too!
 If you have any recommendations for lace knitting then I’d love to hear them!